How to Make a Chinoiserie Planter for a Stunning DIY Topiary

 Topiaries have gained tremendous popularity in recent years.
 They bring a classic, organic accessory to any style of home.

-This post contains affiliate links to products used in the creation of this project.
+This post contains affiliate links to products used to create this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.

 This is another project that required a small number of craft supplies I already had on hand.
 I only had to purchase one item specifically for this project.